-Have you ever considered the improbability of being alive?
-Of all the near-death close calls that I myself have had, each of my ancestors had to of made it through just as many, probably more.
-The earth had to be exactly 93 million miles away from the sun.
-Every living organism that existed in the 6 billion years between Earth forming and the evolution of man had to make it through unimaginable life long difficulty, all in order for your parents to meet.
+Think of all the near-death experiences our ancestors must’ve made it through.
+The earth had to be 93 million miles away from the sun.
+Every living organism that existed in the 6 billion years between Earth forming and the evolution of man had to make it through unimaginable difficulty, all for your parents to meet.

-Not wanting to waste their vacation time, my mom randomly suggested visiting Charleston WV instead.
-While there enjoying the summer day in front of their hotel, they noticed a group of guys hanging out by a fountain.
-My mom was way too shy but my Aunt Phoebe was the opposite.
+Not wanting to waste their vacation, my mom suggests Charleston.
+While there enjoying the summer day, they notice a group of guys.
+My mom was way too shy but my Aunt was the opposite.

 My father was one of 14 brothers and sisters, born and raised in War, West Virginia – the state’s southern most town.
 He and his siblings would grow to resent their country upbringing and began moving to New York City when they became of age.

 After a couple years of dating my parents got married.
 By then my father was living in New York full time, working real estate in Harlem, and trying to get his record label off the ground.

-Through the lens of history it seems apparent now, but for them at the time, the magnitude of danger in Harlem circa 1983 wasn’t as obvious right away.
+Through the lens of history it seems apparent now, but for them at the time, the magnitude of danger in Harlem 1983 wasn’t as obvious.
 And like the boiling frog, my father would slowly succumb.

 It was right around this time my mother became pregnant with her first child, me.